pretix/pretix-docs/docs/topics/plugins/presale-saml.md

     If you are a customer of our hosted [pretix.eu](https://pretix.eu) offering, you can skip this section.

 The plugin is installed as any other plugin in the pretix ecosystem.
-As a pretix system administrator, please follow the instructions in the the `Administrator documentation <admindocs>`{.interpreted-text role="ref"}.
+As a pretix system administrator, please follow the instructions in the the administrator documentation.
+TK nach dem Mergen verlinken

-Once installed, you will need to assess, if you want (or need) your pretix instance to be a single SP for all organizers and events or if every event organizer has to provide their own SP.
+Once installed, you will need to assess if you want (or need) your pretix instance to be a single SP for all organizers and events or if every event organizer has to provide their own SP.

 Take the example of a university which runs pretix under an pretix Enterprise agreement.
 Since they only provide ticketing services to themselves (every organizer is still just a different department of the same university), a single SP should be enough.